-This is by far the most important factor when deciding upon the value of a website: how much money does it bring in.
-More important, how much money do you anticipate it will make in the next 12 months?
-And even more important, how much work should the new owner invest with the website to generate that income.
+This is by far the most important factor when evaluating your website: how much money does it bring in.
+More importantly, how much money did it bring, on average, for the past 6-12 months?
+And even more important, how much time and/or money should the new owner invest in the website to generate that income.

 2. How many people visit the website?

 Generally, the more traffic a website gets, the better.
 If your unique visitors number is impressive, you can ask for a big chunk of money because 1 million people have the potential of bringing in a lot more money than 10,000.

 3. How old is the website and how stable is income/traffic

-People who buy websites for a lot of money want some sort of guarantee that traffic won’t drop as soon as they get that site, and that guarantee is offered by having stable income and traffic for at least 3 months.
+People who buy websites for a lot of money want some sort of guarantee that traffic won’t drop as soon as they get that site, and that guarantee is offered by having stable income and traffic for some months already – the more, the better.

 4. How difficult it is to run the site and what are the costs of running it

-Buyers usually pay more for a website that works on auto pilot or requires little work and less costs.
+Buyers usually pay more for a website that works on auto pilot or requires little work or fewer costs.
 The more work is required to maintain the website, the less people will be interested or the lower its value will be.

-OK so, how to calculate the worth of the website?
+So how to calculate the worth of the website?

 Value of this website?
-Between $12,000 – $24,000
+Around $30,000

 Let’s change things a bit more: let’s say that in order to run your website, you have to spend about 4 hours per day writing articles, networking and answering e-mails.
 You also have one staff writer that gets $200 per month and your other expenses rack up to $50.
 So even though you’re making $1,000 per month, your actual profit is $750.

 Value of this website?
-Between $3,000 – $7,500 (and you can consider yourself lucky if you get that 7,500!)
+Between $9,000 – $20,000 (and you can consider yourself lucky if you get those $20k!)